-- (a) Voting shall be by secret ballot. - (b) Except as otherwise provided, any registered voter may vote by appearing at his prescribed voting place, announcing to the Election Board his name and address and by signing the appropriate documents and by marking and placing in the ballot box the ballot which shall be handed to him. - (c) Any registered voter who will be unable to vote in person may vote by absentee ballot as prescribed herein.
+- (a) Voting shall be by secret ballot. - (b) Except as otherwise provided, any registered voter may vote by appearing at his prescribed voting place, announcing to the Election Board his name and address and by marking and placing in the ballot box the ballot which shall be handed to him. - (c) Any registered voter who will be unable to vote in person may vote by absentee ballot as prescribed in subchapter 3 of this chapter.

-Section 19-5-22.
+Section 10-5-22.
 Voting by persons with physical disabilities or language barriers.

-If a voter presents himself and states that he, because of a physical disability or infirmity or language barrier, is unable to mark his ballot, the inspector must recite the following oath:
+If a voter presents himself and states that he, because of a physical disability or infirmity or language barrier, is unable to mark his ballot, the inspector should recite the following oath:

-"Do you solemnly swear or affirm that you are unable to mark your ballot for voting because of a (name of appropriate disability)."
+Do you solemnly swear or affirm that you are unable to mark your ballot for voting because of a (name of appropriate disability).